kemalyst/kemalyst/README.md

 Kemalyst is a yarlf (yet another rails like framework) that is based on on super fast [kemal](https://github.com/sdogruyol/kemal).
 The framework leverages the http handlers which are similar to Rack middleware.
 The controllers are also HTTP::Handlers that render the response.

-You can chain handlers in your routes.cr.
-For example, you can chain a WebSocket handler before your Index handler to allow for upgrading the connection for a specific route.
+One of the main differences Kemalyst provides is the ability to chain controllers in your routes.cr.
+For example, you can chain a WebSocket handler before your Index controller to allow for upgrading the connection for a specific route.

 The model is a simple ORM mapping and supports MySQL, PG and SQLite.